SWE574-Nerds/wiki-eureka/Muharrem-Unver.md

 - Discuss about tools that are used for PM works.
 - Create issues for first week and manage github wiki pages.
 - Decide which technologies are used during the project.

+## Week 2
+- Requirements elicitation and review.
+- Mockup review
+- Search for similar applications
+- First exercises with Phyton